top of page

 Gifts can be made in memory or honor of a loved one, or to commemorate a special milestone or event.
 The gifts can be made to an existing fund or you may choose to establish a special fund.
-Otherwise the gifts are directed to the Community Fund to support community needs.
+Otherwise the gifts are directed to the the Keokuk Area Community Foundation Grant Fund Endowment to support grants in the Tri-State Area.
 Make an online memorial gift here.

-Sell the securities and contribute the proceeds to the Community Foundation (and pay any associated capital gains tax).
+Sell the securities and contribute the proceeds to the Keokuk Area Community Foundation (and pay any associated capital gains tax).

-The Foundation will consider the acceptance of tangible personal property on a case by case basis and all such contributions must be approved by the Board.
-In making a decision, the Foundation will consider the difficulty and expense of selling the items, the expertise required to sell the items, issues of storage interim to sale, and the general overall benefit to the Foundation.
+The Keokuk Area Community Foundation will consider the acceptance of personal property on a case by case basis and all such contributions must be approved by the Board.
+In making a decision, the Keokuk Area Community Foundation will consider the difficulty and expense of selling the items, the expertise required to sell the items, issues of storage interim to sale, and the general overall benefit to the Keokuk Area Community Foundation.

 GIFTS OR GRAIN

 Donating a gift of grain to the Keokuk Area Community Foundation is a simple way to make a lasting difference.
 The value of the grain can be used to start an endowed fund in the name of your family, for a specific Iowa nonprofit organization, or for the the Keokuk Area Community Foundation Grant Endowment Fund to meet ongoing community needs.
 By giving grain to the Keokuk Area Community Foundation, you avoid including the sale of the grain in your farm income.
 Although a charitable income tax deduction is generally not available to you, the avoidance of declaring it as income, and the possibility of a 25 percent Endow Iowa Tax Credit, are significant benefits.
 You can deduct the cost of growing the crops, which typically results in saving self-employment tax, federal income tax and state income tax.
 You can benefit even if you don’t itemize your deductions and take the standard deduction.